caktus/guidebook/docs/testing/index.md

 into small, more easily tested functions.
 This is similar to the advice above to keep applications small, only on a smaller scale.

-Don\'t be afraid to refactor code if you find it hard to write tests for it.
+Don't be afraid to refactor code if you find it hard to write tests for it.

 #### Test the behavior, not the implementation

-Try to treat the code being tested as a black box with an API, and only test the behavior of that API, not the details of what\'s inside the black box.
-If that\'s difficult, consider whether that code\'s interface could be improved.
+Try to treat the code being tested as a black box with an API, and only test the behavior of that API, not the details of what's inside the black box.
+If that's difficult, consider whether that code's interface could be improved.

-Unfortunately, it\'s difficult to both follow this advice, and use techniques like mocking to isolate what\'s being tested.
+Unfortunately, it's difficult to both follow this advice, and use techniques like mocking to isolate what's being tested.
 Each case is a judgment call.

 #### Test the failure cases

-Don\'t just test that the code works when everything is fine.
+Don't just test that the code works when everything is fine.
 Verify that it does something sane when problems occur.

-If you\'re testing an API, give it invalid arguments.
-If you\'re testing a form submission, provide bad input and make sure the followup page has the right error messages.
+If you're testing an API, give it invalid arguments.
+If you're testing a form submission, provide bad input and make sure the followup page has the right error messages.
 If you have code that sends email, what happens if the mail server is temporarily unreachable?
 Think about how things can fail.

 Use some judgment, of course.
-When accepting input from humans, we can almost guarantee they won\'t always provide valid input, and we definitely want to test that our code behaves reasonably.
-On the other hand, you might decide that the only way your database might be unavailable would be if there was a major problem at the data center, in which case it\'s unlikely any requests can get to your site anyway, so there\'s no point testing that case.
+When accepting input from humans, we can almost guarantee they won't always provide valid input, and we definitely want to test that our code behaves reasonably.
+On the other hand, you might decide that the only way your database might be unavailable would be if there was a major problem at the data center, in which case it's unlikely any requests can get to your site anyway, so there's no point testing that case.

-#### Only test your project\'s own code
+#### Only test your project's own code

-There\'s no need to write tests in your own project that could only fail if some code external to your project doesn\'t work correctly.
+There's no need to write tests in your own project that could only fail if some code external to your project doesn't work correctly.
 Assume that the Python standard library, Django, and other Python packages you might be depending on do work correctly.
-It\'s enough work writing comprehensive tests for your own project.
+It's enough work writing comprehensive tests for your own project.

 #### Output from tests